callstackincubator/rock/website/docs/docs/cli/index.md

 | `--device <string>`      | Device/simulator to use (by name or UDID) |
 | `--catalyst`             | Run on Mac Catalyst                       |

-### `rnef sign:ios` options
+### `rnef sign:ios` Options

-`rnef sign:ios` signs iOS app with certificate and provisioning profile, producing a signed IPA file ready for distribution.
-The following options are available for the `rnef sign:ios` command:
+The `sign:ios` command signs your iOS app with certificates and provisioning profiles, producing a signed IPA file ready for distribution.

 | Option                | Description                                |
 | :-------------------- | :----------------------------------------- |